-S&P 500 rally streak hits fourth week as defensive sway weakens
+S&P 500 rally streak hits fourth week

 The high-defense, low-volatility stock cabal whose leadership has defined the rally of 2016 is beginning to see its influence wane.